tvarano/agenda/README.md

 You should see a message notifying you of the program in System Preferences and a button saying "Run Anyway" Click "Run Anyway," and the program should run properly.

-If you have any errors, check the log (Documents/Agenda/Log.txt) and look through the messages.
+If you have any errors, check the log (in the folder that you chose) and look through the messages.

 email me with any questions, errors, and log lines at varanoth@pascack.org